laravel-ardent/ardent/README.md

 `Ardent` aims to extend the `Eloquent` base class without changing its core functionality.
 Since `Ardent` itself is a descendant of `Illuminate\Database\Eloquent\Model`, all your `Ardent` models are fully compatible with `Eloquent` and can harness the full power of Laravels awesome OR/M.

-To create a new Ardent model, simply make your model class descend from the `Ardent` base class:
+To create a new Ardent model, simply make your model class derive from the `Ardent` base class:

 ```php
 class User extends Ardent {}
 ```

+> **Note:** You can freely *co-mingle* your plain-vanilla Eloquent models with Ardent descendants.
+If a model object doesn't rely upon user submitted content and therefore doesn't require validation - you may leave the Eloquent model class as it is.

 <a name="validation"></a>
 ## Effortless Validation with Ardent